 2. Make sure your home is a safe, blind-proofed environment

 When a blind dog first moves into a new home or a dog has become blind, their environment can be confusing and overwhelming.
-It is important to make sure that any hazards are removed from the spaces your dog has access to in the home.
-You may wish to use baby gates, pad or remove sharp corners or objects that are are your dogs level.
-With time your dog will have a mental map of the house, much of which will have been created using their fantastic sense of smell and will be less likely to bump into things or get confused.
+It is important to make sure that any hazards are removed from the spaces your blind dog has access to in the home.
+You may wish to use baby gates, pad or remove sharp corners or objects that are accessible by your blind dogs.
+With time your blind dog will have a mental map of the house, much of which will have been created using their fantastic sense of smell and will be less likely to bump into things or get confused.

-3. Don’t stop them from bumping into things altogether- it is an important part of their learning
+3. Don’t stop the blind dog from bumping into things altogether- it is an important part of their learning

-Whilst you obviously don’t want them to become stressed or to injure themselves against a hazardous object it is important to let your dog ‘feel’ their way around the house and garden so that they can work out their orientation.
+Whilst you obviously don’t want blind dogs to become stressed or to injure themselves against a hazardous object it is important to let your blind dog ‘feel’ their way around the house and garden so that they can work out their orientation.

 You may wish to initially gently guide them around the home on a leash to allow them to map out their space.

 4. Routine is important for a blind dog